open-cloud/open-cloud.github.io.old/2_developer.md

 organized as a graph of interconnected Object-Oriented Classes (called Models).
 The graph of the core models is illustrated below.

 In this graph, arrows indicate relations between models.
-The Sliver model is related to and depends on the Slice model.
-Concretely, it means that a Sliver (VM on a node) is associated with a Slice (name for a global resource allocation), or even more specifically, that Sliver objects have a field of type Slice.
+The Instance model is related to and depends on the Slice model.
+Concretely, it means that an Instance (VM on a node) is associated with a Slice (name for a global resource allocation), or even more specifically, that Instance objects have a field of type Slice.
 The core data model should satisfy the needs of most services, but if not, then it can be extended.